SixArm/sixarm_sql_schema_examples/README.md

   * For example, the examples have a "person" table, not "persons" nor "people".

-If a text field could be different in different languages, then append the language code.
+Use a language code suffix when a text field could be different in different languages.

-  * For example, a person's name can use English "Amy" and French "Aimée", so use fields "name_en" and "name_fr".
+  * For example, a person's name in English is "Amy" and in French is "Aimée", so use fields "name_en" and "name_fr".

 If a field can be a relation or freeform text, use two fields, one with suffix "_id" and one with suffix "_ie" meaning "I.e., in other words".